Safe Streets for All (Traffic Calming)

 The Cycle 11 projects have been selected and will begin construction in 2024.
 Cycle 12 projects will be selected in spring 2024 and constructed in 2025.
 We expect to utilize the list to select projects for construction in 2026 and likely 2027, before going back with the neighborhoods for an update.
 (See far right column for identified issues and priorities, and project cycles.)

-Funding for the traffic calming program comes from photo enforced radar tickets.
+Funding for the Safe Streets for All (Traffic Calming) program comes from photo-enforced radar tickets.

 According to the Institute of Transportation Engineers (ITE), the definition of traffic calming is “the combination of mainly physical measures that reduce the negative effects of motor vehicle use, alter driver behavior, and improve conditions for non-motorized street users.”